 In between a whisper (cords not vibrating, very low signal to noise ratio) and a clear tone (cords completely parallel with all air passing between them, very high signal to noise ratio), we can have some mix of a pure tone and white noise.
 The white noise gives the voice a husky quality.

-Later in this book, we will examine individuals where this huskiness is not desired and air is leaking out unintentionally.
+Later in this essay, we will examine individuals where this huskiness is not desired and air is leaking out unintentionally.
 Other times, for example, a nightclub singer might wish to add a component of breathiness to her voice to give it a sexy quality.
 She is adding an intentional gap between the vocal cords to let some air leak out.
-A novice singer may be straining so hard, she ends up tensing multiple muscles in the larynx and inadvertently holds the vocal cords apart.
+A novice singer may be straining so hard, she ends up tensing multiple muscles in the larynx and inadvertently holds the vocal cords apart adding a component of white noise.